yuvalbl/meetups/02.Performance2_Chrome_Devtools/Readme.md

 <!-- .element: class="fragment" -->
 * Learn what you can get from the Network Tab
 <!-- .element: class="fragment" -->
-* Learn to use recording tool and memory profiling
+* Learn to use performance tab
 <!-- .element: class="fragment" -->

 ---